Prague Healthcare and What to Expect

 It is pretty much agreed that although the water is drinkable and does not contain too much in the way of bacteria etc (it’s within “most” of the EU limits), I think that as far as Prague healthcare is concerned then for a week or two you’d have no problems.
 For long term use I’d stick to bottled water for drinking and tap water for boiling.
 You’ll find several types of bottled water in the Prague shops.
 Perliva means “with bubbles” and neperliva is “without bubbles”.
 A third type is “Jemne Perliva” which is with bubbles but not as sharp taste.
 Personally we use Dobra Voda for most stuff and Mattoni (with bubbles) for drinking.
 You may see bottles labelled as “Pitna Voda”.
 This means it is “drinking water” but not mineral water.

 The problem here is the cobbles and the no-motion issues like when you sit down to lunch and leave your arm in the sun for an hour.
 Use a sunscreen, a hat and barrier cream for your nose and lips.
 Calamine lotion is a good way to soothe mild sunburn and Aloe Vera products are available in a Prague healthcare shop which in Czech is called a “Drogerie” (like Superdrug in the UK).
-Protect your eyes with good quality sunglasses, particularly if you will be near the sand, sun or snow.
+Protect your eyes with good quality sunglasses.

 Prickly heat would be unusual in Prague and is an itchy rash caused by excessive perspiration trapped under the skin.
 It usually strikes people who have just arrived in a hot climate.
 Keeping cool but bathing often, using a mild talcum powder or even resorting to air-conditioning may help until you acclimatise.